canada-ca/canada-ca.github.io/_posts/2018-02-20-Starting_a_business.markdown

 <details>
 		<summary>Text version of this chart</summary>
-	<h3>Hand-drawn decision tree beginning with “Going to incorporate?”</h3>
+	<p>Hand-drawn decision tree beginning with “Going to incorporate?”</p>
 	<p>If yes, then “Get a unique business name or use your name” (which is highlighted to show it’s a pain point).
 If “Federal”, then “Get a name report Federal or Provincial”.
 If “Federal”, then “Apply”.
 If “Provincial”, the tree ends.
 If “Going to incorporate?” is “no”, then if “Sole prop – own name”, go to “Business number”.
 If not “Sole prop – own name”, then go to “unique name” (which is highlighted to show it’s a pain point), which includes partnership, co-op, others.</p>

 </details>